Part I: What Do We See in a Chronic Pain Population in a Typical Primary Care Practice?

 Updated: Nov 2

 We have worked with practices and looked at tens of thousands of medical records of patients with chronic pain, mostly in the primary care setting, with several pain specialists.
 The objective of these reviews is to help the practice asses the conformance of their documentation and also identify risk pools for some type of clinical action or followup.
 We know that patients end up being the real beneficiaries in the end because we are the pain specialty eyes that often see new opportunities to improve patient quality of life and/or reduce practice risk.
 The two often go hand in hand.

-When we engage a prospect around the topic of risk stratification and its importance, we are often met with the same reactions.
-"Let's skip that step because I (we) am (are) buttoned up.
+When we engage a prospect around the topic of risk stratification and its importance, we are often met with the same reactions: "Let's skip that step because we are already compliant.
 We have looked at all of the patients, have had many of our patients in the practice for decades, and are good doctors."
 We certainly believe all that to be true.
 We bring our own lens, based on decades of specialty experience.
 We also can apply the lens of state medical boards and other regulators who have their own perspective.
 While there may be a discussion of evolving standards of care, in the end, everyone is aligned around doing the best for patients and their outcomes.